CamelotEstate/camelot-estate/content/pages/our-partners.md

       Attractive greenery surrounding the estate will ensure an inviting and pleasant streetscape beyond the development.

       The spacious private recreational area in the estate offers wide open green spaces for safe and relaxing pet friendly family time equipped with a play park.
-Management of the estate by a Home Owners Association will secure the smooth running of the estate and maintain the aesthetics of the development and property values.
     actions: []
     media:
       url: /images/camelot-estate-entrance.jpeg